willdurand-edu/security-slides/src/06_oauth.md

 **xAuth is still OAuth**.

-xAuth provides a way for desktop and mobile applications to exchange a username and password for an OAuth access token.
-Once the access token is retrieved, xAuth-enabled developers should dispose of the login and password corresponding to the user.
+xAuth provides **a way** for desktop and mobile applications **to exchange a username and password for an OAuth access token**.
+Once the Access Token is retrieved, xAuth-enabled developers should dispose of the login and password corresponding to the user.

-xAuth access is restricted to approved applications.
+xAuth access should be **restricted to approved applications**.

 ### In A Nutshell

-It is all about requesting an access token directly, without using a **Request Token**.
+It is all about **requesting an Access Token directly, without using a Request Token**.
 You have to submit `x_auth_*` parameters in addition to the conventional `oauth_*` parameters:

-* `x_auth_username` the login credential of the User the client is obtaining a token on behalf of;
+* `x_auth_username` the login credential of the user the client is obtaining a token on behalf of;
-* `x_auth_password` the password credential of the User the client is obtaining a token on behalf of.
+* `x_auth_password` the password credential of the user the client is obtaining a token on behalf of.

 ---